bioinformatics-centre/kaiju/README.md

 3. NCBI taxon identifier of the assigned taxon
 4. the length or score of the best match used for classification
 5. the taxon identifiers of all database sequences with the best match
-6. matching fragment(s) sequence
+6. matching fragment sequence(s)

 ##Helper programs
 ###Creating input file for Krona
 The program `kaiju2krona` can be used to convert Kaiju's tab-separated output file into a tab-separated text file, which can be imported into [Krona](https://github.com/marbl/Krona/wiki/KronaTools).
-It requires the nodes.dmp and names.dmp files from the NCBI taxonomy in order to map the taxon identifiers from Kaiju's output to the taxon names.
+It requires the `nodes.dmp` and `names.dmp` files from the NCBI taxonomy for mapping the taxon identifiers from Kaiju's output to the corresponding taxon names.
 ```
 kaiju2krona -t nodes.dmp -n names.dmp -i kaiju.out -o kaiju.out.krona
 ```